GusMuche/homebridge-zipabox-platform/README.md

 ## Remarks

+### Name of an accessory
+The name will be display in the Home app on your devices.
+For best pratice use a short one.
+An accessory name must be unique.
+You can use same UUID with two different name or type.

-### UUID of Accessory
+### uuid of Accessory
-The UUID need to be the "STATE" UUID of your Zwave Device (the lowest structure level).
-To be sure you can try with the Zipato API to use this UUID as parameter for attributes request.
+The uuid need to be the "STATE" uuid of your Zwave Device (the lowest structure level).
+To be sure you can try with the Zipato API to use this uuid as parameter for attributes request.
-The Device UUID is find automatically by the plugin if noStatus is not specified.
+The Device uuid is find automatically by the plugin if noStatus is not specified.

 ### uuidB - Second Characteristic for implemented Services
 For some Accessory, two UUID are necessary to get all the needed Information.

 Accessory | uuid          | uuidB
 --------- | ----          | -----
-Battery   | BatteryLevel  | ChargingStage
+Battery   | BatteryLevel  | ChargingState

 ### Clear the cache
 Homebridge try to relaunch cached accessories before add the other one specified inside the config.json file. ~~If some old accessories doesn't disappear, try to put this option to "true".
 If other parameter given, parameter will be forced to false.~~